 Taylor’s first four-way traffic light is installed.

-District of Taylor’s Community Services Hub opens.
+District of Taylor’s Community Services Hub opens and the municipal Cardio and Rehab Facility is closed.